Days 1 – 5

 Although only 4 days in, I am already so grateful for this experience.
 Seeing what people can achieve together when their purpose is strong and shared is amazing.
 The locals are all super friendly and always smiling and laughing.
 The work is hard, fun and really fulfilling.
 I can’t wait to see what the next 10 days will bring.

 Wow.
 What a few (6) days it has been.
-Last week after we managed to finish up our Sun Bear platform we got to watch the little guys use it, and we think they loved it.
-My new friend Baloo (pictured here) showed his approval for the platform, and the coconut he was eating at the time.
-We did cover the platform in food and they climbed all over it so surely that must be love.
+Last week after we finished our Sun Bear platform, we watched the little guys use it, and we think they loved it.
+My new friend Baloo (pictured here) showed his approval for the platform and the coconut he was eating then.
+We did cover the platform in food, and they climbed all over it, so surely that must be love.
 We have observed and learned how Orangutans can use tools to solve puzzles, especially when food is involved.
-We have our daily workout of cutting and carrying several truck loads of “browse” (apparently a zoo keeper term for branches..) for the Orangutans to make nests.
+We have our daily workout of cutting and carrying several truckloads of “browse” (apparently a zoo keeper’s term for branches..) for the Orangutans to make nests.

 The Final Days

-We spent some more time with the Bears on Saturday and got some more logs to fix up one of the platforms that the Bears had worn out, before a final trip on the back of the truck (so much fun) to collect more “browse”, a final visit to our red haired friends, before our farewell to everyone Sunday.
+We spent some more time with the Bears on Saturday and got some more logs to fix up one of the platforms that the Bears had worn out before a final trip on the back of the truck (so much fun) to collect more “browse”, a final visit to our red-haired friends, before our farewell to everyone Sunday.

-The struggle for these guys is real and they need all our help so if you want to do a small bit, please head to the BOS page in the link and adopt your own Orangutan or download the free APP and make informed choices about Palm Oil to help stop the deforestation that is destroying their habitat, and that of the Tigers and Bears and many other endangered species.
+The struggle for these guys is real, and they need all our help so if you want to do a small bit, please head to the BOS page in the link and adopt your own Orangutan or download the free APP and make informed choices about Palm Oil to help stop the deforestation that is destroying their habitat, and that of the Tigers and Bears and many other endangered species.

-Thanks for reading, and a massive thanks to #BOSAustralia and #BOSF, Jo our awesome team leader and everyone involved here in Borneo, and my team at home.
+Thanks for reading, and a massive thanks to #BOSAustralia and #BOSF, Jo, our awesome team leader and everyone involved here in Borneo, and my team at home.